Click the stars to submit your rating.

 Credit Required: Good to Excellent.

-Intro APR of 0% for 12 Months on purchases and balance transfers.
-Cash back rates of 3% at U.S. supermarkets on up to $6,000 in spend per year, 2% at U.S. gas stations & select U.S. dept stores, 1% on other purchases. $0 annual fee.
+Intro APR of 0% for 15 months on purchases and 0% for 15 months on balance transfers.
+Rewards rate of 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+2% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases. $0 annual fee.

 Big grocery spenders and commuters take notice!
 If you spend a lot on groceries and gas, this card offers you a smart way to tackle your high-interest debt, while scoring exceptionally high cash-back rewards.
-Take advantage of the intro APR of 0% for 12 Months on balance transfers and purchases with this $0 annual fee card.
-You'll get a solid year to chip away at your high-interest debt when you transfer your balance to this card, while earning serious cash-back along the way.
+Take advantage of an intro APR of 0% for 15 months on purchases and 0% for 15 months on balance transfers with this $0 annual fee card.
+You'll get well over a year to chip away at your high-interest debt when you transfer your balance to this card, while earning serious cash-back along the way.
 Many cards with long 0% intro periods don't offer sign-up bonuses or rewards.
-With this card, you will get a welcome offer of a $100 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
+With this card, you will get a welcome offer of a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 Fashionistas also get a cash-back boost from this card that offers 2% cash back at select U.S. department stores.